Does Finasteride Work for Hair Loss?

 What is Finasteride?

 Finasteride is a prescription-only medication that can help to reverse and slow the natural balding process.
-It was discovered in the 1980’s by a company called Merck and Co and was initially trialled as a medication for an enlarged prostate.
+It was discovered in the 1980s by a company called Merck and Co and was initially trialled as a medication for an enlarged prostate.
 During clinical trials, scientists observed that finasteride increases hair growth.
-A few years later, finasteride was approved as a treatment for male pattern baldness.
+A few years later, it was approved as a treatment for male pattern hair loss.

 Some men produce more DHT than others, and some men are more responsive to DHT.
-Genetics plays a big part, which is why some men will never go bald, and others will bald at different times in their life.
+Genetics play a big part, which is why some men will never go bald, and others will bald at different times in their life.
 Balding patterns also vary depending on individuals.
 Some men will find that their hairline begins to recede, whilst others will find their hair is thinning at the top of the scalp before it starts to fall off.
 Finasteride does not work on a specific region of the scalp, but works by lowering DHT levels altogether.
-This results in the regrowth of hair, as well as slowing or preventing the natural balding process.
+This results in the regrowth of hair, as well as slowing or preventing the natural balding process, on all areas of the scalp including the crown (vertex), mid-frontal area (just in front of the crown) and hairline.

-For hair loss, you should take one tablet of finasteride daily.
+For hair loss, you should take one tablet of oral finasteride daily.

-Missing a dose of finasteride occasionally is unlikely to affect your hair growth.
-However, finasteride has a short half-life which means that it exits the body quickly.
+Missing a daily dose of finasteride occasionally is unlikely to affect your hair.
+However, the medication has a short half-life which means that it exits the body quickly.
 Missing frequent doses can negatively impact results.
-If you do miss a dose of finasteride, do not take an extra tablet to make up for the missed dose.
+If you do miss a dose, do not take an extra tablet to make up for the missed dose.
 Continue to take your tablets as normal when it is time to take your next dose.

 Tip: You can set a reminder on your phone to help you remember to take your tablets.
 Alternatively, you can leave your tablets by your toothbrush to remind yourself that you need to take a tablet.

-Finasteride does not work forever, and if you stop taking finasteride, the natural balding process will resume.
-This means that you will lose any hair that has been regrown as a result of finasteride.
-The half-life of finasteride is 4-7 hours, which means that the dose drops by 50% within this time frame, after you have taken it.
-Because it is eliminated from the body at a rapid rate, it is important to continue to take finasteride.
-A continuous dosing regimen allows a sufficient amount of finasteride to be sustained in your body in order for it to work.
-Once you stop taking it, testosterone will convert to DHT, which will begin to shrink the hair follicles again.
+Finasteride does not work forever, and if you stop taking finasteride the natural balding process will resume.
+This means that you will lose any hairs which have regrown as a result of the treatment.
+The half-life of the tablets is 4-7 hours, which means that the dose drops by 50% within this time frame, after you have taken it.
+Because it is eliminated from the body at a rapid rate, it is important to continue treatment.

 A clinical trial carried out over a five-year period on over 1,800 men, has proven that taking finasteride 1mg once a day, slowed and reversed balding in more than 90% of men.